edgegap/edgegap-server-nakama-plugin-unity/README.md

-# Edgegap Unity Gen2 SDK
+# Edgegap Server Nakama Plugin

 This plugin has been tested, and supports Unity versions 2021.3.0f1+, including all LTS releases, and Unity 6.

-This plugin is intended to simplify integration of Gen2 Matchmaking through pre-defined set of SDK methods and example client & server runtime handler scripts.
+This plugin simplifies integration of Nakama Game Services for deploying and managing Dedicated Servers on Edgegap.

 ## Install With Git (recommended)